bfirsh/funker/README.md

-# Funker

-Functions as Docker containers.
+# Funker: Functions as Docker containers

 Funker allows you to package up pieces of your application as Docker containers and have them run on-demand on a swarm.